Akshaya2302/Daily-C-program/README.md

 4th dec
 im trying my best to do more problems but im getting so sad because it tooooo hard i will try again and again.
 I'am struggling a lot i dont know what is happening why im feeling it is so hard but also i have tried a program with minor mistake.
+7th dec
+COntinously i have missed my 2 days of practising so today i have practised total 3 programs where it was an easy program and already i have done those programs in my lab.